Photo Contest FAQs

-We want to see high quality photos of nature-based solutions and management of climate risk.
+We want to see high quality photos that highlight the human dimension of climate change.
 We have rules and requirements for the format and quality of the photos.

-To review the categories, refer to the main photo contest page.
+To review examples of relevant submissions, refer to the main photo contest page.

 How do I submit photos?

 Fill out a submission form.
 It’s easy!
 Be sure to read the rules and requirements prior to submitting your photos.
-You will be asked to include a title, photographer attribution, a summary, and a short background story about the photo and what it means to you.
-You will also need to associate the photo with one of the categories above.
-You may also indicate the country where the photo was taken if you wish.
+You will be asked to include a title, submitter name, photographer attribution, a summary, and a short background story about the photo and what it means to you.
+You will also need to associate the photo with the country where it was taken.

 Why should I include a background story?

 Background stories will capture a description of the photo and what it means to you.
 They will also give viewers a stronger sense of the context of the photo.
 Additionally, if you are selected as a finalist, you may be contacted by the Climatelinks team with a request to feature your photo and its background story in a blog.